tbenade/wercker-devcenter/source/articles/faq/intro.md

 We are currently working on our api and are planning to release an api with documentation as soon as we are ready.

 ### I have collaborators on Heroku but they don't have access?
-We are working on that.
+We are working on that and hope to release it soon.

 -------